 Dr. Pijus Krūminas

-In 2011, the ISM University of Management and Economics launched a doctoral program in economics.
-The consortium was formed with Vytautas Magnus University, Aleksandras Stulginskis University, Mykolas Romeris University, and Šiauliai University.
+ISM University of Management and Economics has a doctoral program in economics together with Vytautas Magnus University and Mykolas Romeris University.

 Constantinescu, M., & Barauskaite, K. (2018).
 Network-based macro fluctuations: what about an open economy?
 Baltic Journal of Economics, 18(2), 95-117.